Burzum99/IdentityServer4.Admin/README.md

 ![Logo](docs/Images/Skoruba.IdentityServer4.Admin-Logo-ReadMe.png)

-# Skoruba.IdentityServer4.Admin

-> The administration of the IdentityServer4 and Asp.Net Core Identity

-Aim of this fork is to implement Docker, so it requires no setup and can be run right away
+> Aim of this fork is to implement Docker, so it requires no setup and can be run right away